Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Evaluation

-\autoref{tab:tracestat} shows the lines-of-code (LoC) numbers of six EVM traces.
+\autoref{tab:tracestat} shows 11 transaction traces.
 The first five rows are the \texttt{tranfer} transactions of the top-5 ERC tokens.
-Next, TrfrProxy corresponds to the transaction calling \texttt{MultiVulnToken::transferProxy}.
-Rntrcy and NoRntrcy call \texttt{MultiVulnToken::clear}, the former exploiting the reentrancy pattern and the latter does not.
-The other traces correspond to Uniswap transactions \texttt{addLiquidity}, \texttt{removeLiquidity} and \texttt{swap}, which are much more complex.
+Next, TrfrProxy denotes the transaction calling \texttt{MultiVulnToken::transferProxy} (see \autoref{sec:moti}).
+Rntrcy and NoRntrcy call \texttt{MultiVulnToken::clear}, both containing cross-contract calls.
+The former exploits the reentrancy pattern and the latter does not (also see \autoref{sec:moti}) The last three traces correspond to Uniswap transactions \texttt{addLiquidity}, \texttt{removeLiquidity} and \texttt{swap}, which are much more complex.
 For example, Swap contains 9495 EVM instructions involving 5 different contracts.
 It makes 10 cross-contract calls.
-The concolic executor generates 299 lines of Boogie code, excluding variable declarations and axioms.
-The appendix shows the Boogie code for TrfrProxy as an example.
-All other traces are available in a GitHub repo which we will disclose in the future.
+The Boogie code consists of 299 lines, excluding variable declarations and axioms.
+The ``harder-to-merge'' branch is a case-split on the condition \texttt{address (TokenA) $\leq$ address(TokenB)}.
+From the perspective of the TokenA-TokenB-pair contract, swapping TokenA for TokenB and swapping TokenB for TokenA are dual cases.
+The loop is used for batching.